spierala/mini-rx-signal-store-playground/README.md

 - no lazy state initialisation (Signals encourage to have a meaningful initial state)
 - ~~no `select` method / no selectors (with Signals you can "select" state with `computed`)~~ maybe there should be a select method and memoized selectors!?
 That would make refactors from the original MiniRx to Signal Store much more straightforward
 - state is only available as Signal
+- all internal usages of RxJS BehaviorSubject have been refactored to Angular Signal
 - `update` instead of `setState` (inspired by the Angular Signals API)

 ### Based on Angular Signals